thinkaliker/ucr-cs100/tutorials/regex/README.md

 This tutorial will cover the basics of regex, but more specifically, **POSIX regex**.

+If you would like to practice regex, we have developed a tool for you to use.
+Check [down below](#practice).

 <a name="top"/>
 ##Table of Contents
 [1.
 What is it?](#what)